 instruction (already free of charge)

-daily meals (already free of charge)
+daily school meal (already free of charge)

-school commute of seven kilometres or more
+school journeys of seven kilometres or more

 in some special cases, accommodation and travel costs.

-The current programmes include voluntary additional basic education, also known as year 10, preparatory education for vocational education and training, and preparatory education for general upper secondary education for immigrants.
+The current programmes include voluntary additional basic education, also known as year 10, preparatory education and training for vocational education and training, and preparatory education for general upper secondary education for migrants.